gaiaus/2024-us-presidential-general-election/README.md

 What makes Harris’ spending particularly noteworthy is the willful ignorance of recent historical and empirical data, demonstrating the limitations of a media buy dump.
 Bloomberg’s $641.9M investment in media buys yielded zero delegates.

-While Bloomberg's uniquely degenerate political gambit was funded with $1.089B of his own capital ($1.089B self-funded), the Harris campaign used $504.7M in individual contributions from "mainstreet donors" - which represents a compound failure of strategy and possibly, campaign finance ethics, and fiduciary responsibility.
+While Bloomberg's uniquely degenerate political gambit was funded with $1.089B of his own money ($1.089B self-funded), the Harris campaign used $504.7M in individual contributions from "mainstreet donors" - which represents a compound failure of strategy and possibly, campaign finance ethics, and fiduciary responsibility.

 ## III.
 Transparency & Reporting Issues
 ### Critical Deficiencies in Current FEC Reporting Standards